EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 ## Rad Coordinate Transformations

 With the circle fit to the banana, the goal is to now draw radial lines out from the center of the circle to the banana and have each radial line correspond to the slice of a knife.
 Again, while it's easy to visualize this, it's much harder in practice.
 For example, we need to start slicing at one end of the banana, but how do we find an end of the banana?
 Also, there are two ends, and we have to differentiate between them.
-Contrary to the behavior of [monkeys](https://www.thekitchn.com/why-you-should-peel-your-banana-like-a-monkey-206322), I start slicing my bananas at the end that was originally attached to the banana bunch, and that's what we're going to do here.
+Contrary to the behavior of [monkeys](https://www.thekitchn.com/why-you-should-peel-your-banana-like-a-monkey-206322), I start slicing my bananas at the stem end, and that's what we're going to do here.

 Crucially, because we now have this circle and want to cut radial slices, we must transform from cartesian to polar coordinates and orient ourselves both radially and angularly with respect to the banana.
 As a start for orienting ourselves angularly, we calculate the _centroid_ of the banana mask, which corresponds to the center of mass of the banana mask if the banana mask were a 2D object.
 The centroid is shown below as a red dot.